Learn / Guides / A/B testing guide

 • What is stopping you from purchasing today?

-The answers help you better understand how users interact with your product pages and where they may encounter issues.
+The answers will help you better understand how users interact with your product pages and where they may encounter issues.

 The changes made from the Hotjar survey gave us enough confidence to begin designing the new page template, which we then A/B tested to get to the final version.
 Ultimately, we saw a 10% boost in conversions.